 Once we arrive at Glacier Point a guy asks me which trail we will be taking “down”?
 The Panorama Trail or the Four-Mile-Trail?

-Of course we have to take some touristy photos with Half Dome at the background and at the trailhead sign.
-Today we’re hiking the Panorama Trail via Illilouette Creek to Nevada Fall, there we will reach the John Muir Trail again.
+Of course we have to take some tourist-style photos with Half Dome in the background and at the trailhead sign.
+Today we’re hiking the Panorama Trail via Illilouette Creek to Nevada Fall, where we will reach the John Muir Trail again.
 From Nevada Fall it’s just a matter of minutes to our destination for tonight – the backpackers campground in Little Yosemite Valley.

 This is still dayhikers’ paradise so the trail is smooth and wide without any steep parts.

 After crossing the creek the first little uphill section awaits us, then the Panorama Trail turns flat again and it becomes clear why it has gotten its name.
-Nice vistas on Yosemite Valley, Glacier Point, Half Dome and Nevada Fall take turns as we hike along Panorama Cliff.
+Very nice vistas on Yosemite Valley, Glacier Point, Half Dome and Nevada Fall are taking turns as we hike along Panorama Cliff.

 When we reach Nevada Fall we take a second break and another hiker with a big pack comes along.
-Kevin classifies him instantly as „doesn’t look like a JMT hiker“.
-But then we have the conversation that was so typical for the first few days on the trail:
+Kevin classifies him instantly as doesn’t look like a JMT hiker.
+But then we have the conversation that is so typical for the first few days on the trail:

 – Where are you going?